-Venlafaxine: Enlafax XR is the new funded brand
+Venlafaxine: Enlafax XR 2017 brand change

 Venlafaxine is used to treat depression and relieve abnormal anxiety (also known as generalised anxiety disorder).